elektrobohemian/SBBrowse2018/README.md

 ## Installation

-The only known issues during the installation occur under MacOS' ARM plattform are related to the build of the needed Python packages, e.g. _tables_.
+The only known issues during the installation occur under macOS' ARM plattform are related to the build of the needed Python packages, e.g. _tables_.
 The issues are described [here](https://github.com/PyTables/PyTables/issues/219) and [here](https://github.com/freqtrade/freqtrade/issues/4162#issuecomment-890377818) and basically boil down to running these commands before the pip-based installation using the provided _requirements.txt_:
 ```
 pip install cython